Inclusive Design and Management Training

 IOSH Access and Inclusion: Design & Management of the Built Environment

-This full-day programme is designed to help you explore the benefits of universal design and inclusive management practices and understand the legislative requirements around them.
+This full-day programme (providing 7 hours of taught material) is designed to help you explore the benefits of universal design and inclusive management practices and understand the legislative requirements around them.
 It provides a holistic approach to accessibility, and you will gain an all-round understanding of Equality Act duties for reasonable adjustments and regulatory requirements.
 It is ideal for facilities and estates managers, as it blends awareness training with building design and management elements and helps attendees to understand not only the legal parameters but also easy, achievable ways to improve everyday access, often through adapting routine maintenance and replacement routines.

 IOSH Fire Safety and Disability: Managing Additional Needs

-During this half day programme, you will gain an overview of current fire regulations and be encouraged to explore options and scenarios that will help you identify and address the needs of people with physical, mobility, sensory and cognitive disabilities.
+During this half day programme (providing 3.5 hours of taught material), you will gain an overview of current fire regulations and be encouraged to explore options and scenarios that will help you identify and address the needs of people with physical, mobility, sensory and cognitive disabilities.
 This will enable you to carry out assessments at your own premises and make any necessary adjustments.
 It is of relevance to anyone who needs to understand the management considerations around evacuation of people with additional evacuation needs, and is regularly attended by estate managers, HR and safety professionals.

 Disability and Deaf Awareness for Customer Facing Staff

-Developed specifically for front of house staff, such as receptionists, security personnel and volunteers, this half-day programme gives you the opportunity to learn about different disabilities and impairments and gain an overview of the Equality Act.
+Developed specifically for front of house staff, such as receptionists, security personnel and volunteers, this half-day programme (providing 3.5 hours of taught material) gives you the opportunity to learn about different disabilities and impairments and gain an overview of the Equality Act.
 You will be encouraged to identify unconscious bias, challenge stereotypes, and expand your understanding of physical, sensory and cognitive disabilities , as well as mental health and other conditions that may impact on a customer’s requirements.
 The aim is to be able to consider wider user needs, with the view to creating a more welcoming environment for everyone.

 Other courses include: Dubai’s Universal Design Code; External Environments; CPD workshops on Bathrooms, Tea Points, and Designing for Neurodiversity; Access and Inclusion – Sports and Leisure; Access and Inclusion – Educational Environments.